We may earn a commission when you buy through links in our articles. Learn more.

 Charged attack: Shadow ball

 Of course, Hoopa is on this list.
 You can’t discuss ghost Pokémon and not bring this one into the conversation.
-We love Hoopa at PT, but it’s conflicting in the sense that we love the attack capabilities of its confined form, but we can’t deny how badass we think its unbound form looks.
+We love Hoopa at PT, but it’s conflicting in the sense that we love the attack capabilities of its confined form, but we can’t deny how badass we think its Unbound form looks.

 There you have it, the best ghost Pokémon in Pokémon Go.
 If you want to know what the ghost Pokémon weaknesses are, check out our guide.
 What do you think of our terror-ific choices?
 For more great titles, make sure you check out our picks for the best mobile RPGs – there’s an adventure out there for everyone.